Texas CACFP Bond: Ensuring Proper Use of Program Funds and Financial Accountability

 We’ve often noticed similarities drawn with other compliance bonds.
 Like the Texas Commission on Environmental Quality – TCEQ Closure or Post Closure Bond, it protects public funds, and like the Texas Local Union 20 IBEW Wages & Fringe Benefits Bond, it guarantees contractually obligated payments.

-Can a provider be removed from CACFP for not obtaining a bond?
+Can a provider be removed from CACFP for failing to obtain a bond?

 We’ve often been asked about enforcement.
 Yes, failure to obtain or renew the required bond can lead to disqualification, delayed payments, or denial of participation in the CACFP.